Missions & Community Impact

-Our focus on missions and outreach is to take the transforming love of Jesus to our local, national and global communities.
-The Deacons have identified four key organizations that encompass ever wider circles reaching from our locale to the world.
+Our focus on missions and outreach is to take the transforming love of Jesus to our local, national, and global communities.
+The Deacons have identified key organizations that encompass ever wider circles reaching from our locale to the world.

 Strives to alleviate hunger in the communities of Cape Ann, serving Gloucester, Rockport, Essex, Manchester, and Ipswich.
-They provide free meals and food in a hospitable environment, advocacy on behalf of the disadvantaged, job-skills training and job placement programs.
+They provide free meals and food in a hospitable environment, advocacy on behalf of the disadvantaged, job-skills training, and job placement programs.
 The church serves as a collection location for the Pantry.
 You can donate non-perishable food items in the basket under the information table in Fellowship Hall.